rajat-akant/Credit-Card-Default-Prediction---AMEX-Data/README.md

 However, how do the card issuers be assured that the charged payment will be received back?
 That’s a complex problem with many existing solutions—and even more potential improvements, which has been the primary objective of this Project.

 In this project, I have leveraged an industrial scale data set to build a machine learning model.

+Dataset Link (csv Data): https://www.kaggle.com/competitions/amex-default-prediction/data

+Dataset Link (FTR Data): https://www.kaggle.com/datasets/munumbutt/amexfeather

 Training and validation datasets include time-series behavioural data and anonymized customer profile information.
 Before arriving on the machine learning part, the following prerequisites have been performed:

 1) Data Ingestion on MongoDB via Python
 2) Sample Data Extraction from MongoDB using python.